The Fujifilm X-T5 Long-Term Review | The Jack of All Trades

 The Photography

 A camera like the X-T5 is something you desire when you want a camera that feels as good as it shoots.
-The images from this new 40-megapixel sensorhave improved their clarity and depth.
+The images from this 40-megapixel sensor have improved their clarity and depth.
 When you graduate from an X-T2 or X-T3, you will immediately see the difference that, in some instances, feel lightyears ahead.
 It makes the experience memorable because of its noticeable improvement in image quality, but it maintains an analog-inspired shooting experience that creates this playful dichotomy.

 The shutter speed and ISO dials can lock in the necessary settings for your aperture, bringing you closer to the photograph.
 Undoubtedly, many will appreciate the heightened haptic nature that the X-T5 delivers.
 Is it for everyone?
 I would argue that more people would enjoy it than not—especially professionals and those simply looking to grow and enjoy their photography.